jaimiosyncrasy/heatmap/README.md

 # **Visual Tool for Assessing Stability of DER Configurations on Three-Phase Radial Networks**
 ## *Summary of Tool*
-This repo contains code to:
-* analyze the stability of different actuator configurations on a distribution network
-* choose the best location to place another actuator given an set of actuators that have already been placed
-* determine the configuration which allows for the maximum number of colocated actuator performance nodes on a network
+This repo contains code to evaluating control configurations of Phasor-Based Control on three-phase radial distribution grid feeders.
+Three main processes for doing so are:
+* Non-colocated placement process (NPP)
+* Co-located Placement Process (CPP)
+* Auto-colocated placement process (Auto-CPP)
+Each process generally analyzes configurations of actuator-performance node pairs by evaluating the stability of each and generating heatmaps to illustrate the results.
+More details on these processes as well as the model used to evaluate stability is available in the associated paper at: https://arxiv.org/abs/2011.07232

 ## *Installation*
 ### Python Packages that Need to be Installed
 * Anaconda Navigator with Jupitor Notebook